ashtonlance/unified-feed/README.md

 - **TypeScript** ensures type safety, which helps catch errors early during development.
 - **Tailwind CSS** allows for building responsive designs quickly without leaving your markup.
 - **Axios** is used for its robust handling of HTTP requests, ease of use, and ability to intercept requests and responses, which simplifies the process of adding authentication tokens and handling errors globally.
+- **axios-cache-interceptor** provides a simple way to cache API responses, reducing the number of requests made to the server and improving performance.

 ## Deployment